How to Keep A Conversation Going? | Complete Guide

 Here are some tips to turn those initial jitters into a smooth and enjoyable conversation.
 They can be used for both online and offline conversations.

-#1 Open-Ended Question
+#1 Ask open-Ended Question

-Instead of “Did you enjoy the movie?” ask, “What specifically resonated with you in the movie?”.
+Try “What specifically resonated with you in the movie?”.
 This invites them to elaborate on their favorite scenes, characters, or themes.

 Instead of “The weather is crazy, right?” try “Why do you think this heatwave is so intense?”.
 This sparks discussion about climate change, summer plans, or even funny anecdotes about dealing with the heat.